xflr6/concepts/docs/manual.rst

 Installation
 ------------

-``concepts`` is a pure-python package that runs under both Python 2.7 and 3.3+.
+:mod:`concepts` is a pure-python package that runs under both Python 2.7 and 3.3+.
 It is `available from PyPI`_.
 To install it with pip_, run the following
 command:

 .. code:: bash